 This policy is aimed at SCH residents, applicants and other stakeholders of SCH.
 It does not include:

-- Disputes or grievances from employees or management (these are covered by the SCH Enterprise Agreement and the Organisational Grievance Procedure).
+- Disputes or grievances from employees or management (these are covered by the SCH Enterprise Agreement).

 - Neighbourhood disputes and disputes between residents.
 See Good Neighbour Policy.